microsoft/jacdac-ts/docs/index.md

 ## Online tools

-A list of small tools to operate on JACDAC devices, built with this library.
+A list of sample tools to operate on JACDAC devices, built with this library.

 * [packets](./tools/packets), sniff all packets on the bus
 * [devices](./tools/devices), list of connected devices